Tips for Troubleshooting the Target Allocator

 }

-We see a similar story with the PodMonitor
+We see a similar story with the PodMonitor, which shows up as podMonitor/opentelemetry/pm-example/0 in the curloutput.

 This is good news, because it tells us that the scrape config discovery is working!